Robert Iuliano

 Robert W. Iuliano is an American attorney and academic administrator serving as the 15th president of Gettysburg College.
 Previously, he worked as the senior vice president, general counsel, and deputy to the president at Harvard University.

 Early life and education

 Iuliano was born in Watertown, Massachusetts.
-He attended Harvard University and earned a Juris Doctor from the University of Virginia School of Law.
+He attended Harvard University and earned a Juris Doctor from the University of Virginia School of Law, where he served as editor-in-chief of the Virginia Law Review.